ultrazohm/ultrazohm_sw/docs/source/mpsoc/ip_cores/uz_xwdttb/uz_xwdttb.rst

    Top view of the Module.

-The IP is divided in two main parts, the Timebase Timer and the Window DWT.
+The IP is divided in two main parts, the Timebase Timer and the Window WDT.
 This parts are attached with the two different working modes of the IP.

 - The Timebase working mode implements an incremental counter which after one expiration of the timeout interval, an interrupt is generated.
 But it does not allow as to have a precision with any desired value for the counter.